-With the blessing of our wonderful Vladyka, His Grace Bishop Irenei of London and Western Europe, we are now planning a pilgrimage around Ireland from Sunday 1st August 2021 to Sunday 8th August 2021 to connect with the early saints and holy sites of this island.
-It is a wonderful blessing to be able to say that Vladyka Irenei himself is intending to come on this pilgrimage.
+Under the Protection of the Veil of the All Holy and Most Pure Theotokos, of St Patrick, Equal of the Apostles and Enlightener of All Ireland, and St Mary Magdalene, Equal of the Apostle, whose Holy Relics will accompany us, and with the blessing of our wonderful Vladyka, His Grace Bishop Irenei of London and Western Europe, we are now about to go on a pilgrimage around Ireland from Sunday 1st August 2021 to Sunday 8th August 2021 to connect with the early saints and holy sites of this island.
+It is a wonderful blessing to be able to say that Vladyka Irenei himself is intending to come on this pilgrimage until early on Thursday morning.
 Glory to God.

-His Grace Vladyka Irenei has expressed his expectation that there may be great interest shown, especially also from our overseas friends.
-You are most welcome!
+At the outset, his Grace Vladyka Irenei has expressed his expectation that there may be great interest shown, especially also from our overseas friends.
+As it stands, we now have a mixed group of a variety of nationalities.
+You are all most welcome!
 For further details of our locations/ saints, many are clickable, with topical links opening in a new window.
-Please scroll down for our day-to-day itinerary, one or two details of which we will continue to tweak during the weeks ahead, but in the main the itinerary is complete now.
+Please scroll down for our day-to-day itinerary, one or two details of which we will continue to tweak, but in the main the itinerary is complete

 Vladyka Irenei has directed us to limit the participation to 20 pilgrims, so including him, we have made reservations for 21 per night per hotel.
 Mostly this was possible by way of 10 twin rooms (two single beds in one shared room) and one separate room for Vladyka.
 Except for the last Sunday breakfast is included in the booking.
 Arrangements will be mentioned with each individual day below.